 I remember coming home from school and my mom would ask me the same question every day, “how was school?”
 And I would say “it was fine” every time.
 The vicious cycle would continue from 4th grade until my senior year in high school.
 The truth was, ‘school’ was always just fine.
 Public school teachers were locked into a salary and didn’t care to teach.
 School was mindlessly strolling from class to class, seeing the same faces along the way.
 I would anticipate my mom’s question every day.
 There was a major disconnect between us when I came home from school and this was before any type of social media.
+So how do you make sure you are reconnecting with your kids in the social media world?

 Nowadays kids spend all their time on social media